Started in May of 2014, the DARE award recognizes faculty and staff.

 The adjunct faculty recognition award, named after Francine Page, is for an adjunct faculty member who shows dedication to students and the mission of Champlain College through excellent teaching.
 Visit the Faculty Awards page to view previous winners.

 John Lavallee has been at Champlain College for more than 40 years.
 In 1993 he started the online program.
-He is now a full time instructor in the Division of Continuing Professional Studies.
+He is now a full time instructor in the Division of Champlain College Online.

 Spot awards are presented to employees, who go above and beyond in their department.